CaptainChicky/Trojan.JS.Youareanidiot/README.md

 # Disclaimer!!!
 Everything here in this repository has been made for educational purposes, with the more destructive aspects of it assumed to only be viewed and/or ran in a controlled testing environment only.
 I do ***NOT*** enourage people to do something like this themselves/to themselves. ***NEVER*** use malware, or anything that is, but no limited to, malware, anything remotely capable of destroying computers, or even "joke programs" *on your own or other people's computers*, not even with their consent, as this can have bad, unforeseen consequences.

-***Disclaimer for unprofessionalism.***
-I have no idea what most things are on github(I am new 😉), so if I make something wrong or break something, I dont care 🙄.
+***Disclaimer for unprofessionalism:*** I have no idea what most things are on github(I am new 😉), so if I make something wrong or break something, I dont care 🙄.